 Being able to deal well with losses is one of the most important skills to have, as losses are life's constant companion, and if managed well can offer an opportunity for regrowth and revival.

-For the seasons when the fog of depression disorients, and the black of losses eclipses — He's got His light shining through all your cracks.
+Because who'd ever get this?
+For those days when you're hollowed out in the lowlands of life, He's provided a High Way out.
+For the seasons when the fog of depression disorients, and the black of losses eclipses --- He's got His light shining through all your cracks.

+And on the other side of Heaven, we'd see a glimpse of the why.
 Why God would place His most prized possessions in the fire, why He'd allow His most precious vessels in the melting pot of distress.

-Sometimes the chart of our lives may seem frenzied, and chaotic — but God really does have a method to all the seeming madness, and a certainty in all the chaos.
+Sometimes the chart of our lives may seem frenzied, and chaotic --- but God really does have a method to all the seeming madness, and a certainty in all the chaos.